Jashar Rexhepagiq

-Jashar Rexhepagiq (Jašar Redžepagić; 1929–2010) was a Yugoslav Albanian and Kosovar scholar and writer.
-Jashar Rexhepagiq was born in Plav in Montenegro and went to school in Berane and Peja.
+Jashar Rexhepagiq (Jašar Redžepagić; 1929–2010) was an ethnic Albanian and Kosovar scholar and writer.
+Jashar Rexhepagiq was born in Plav in Montenegro and went to school in Berane and Pejë.
 He studied education at the University of Zagreb where he finished his doctorate in 1965.
 Rexhepagiq taught school in Prizren and later as a professor of education taught at the University of Prishtina until 1990.
 He was an active member of the Academy of Sciences and Arts of Kosova until his retirement from public life.